VHS to DVD converter setup with retro TV.

 While DVDs offer a physical backup of your memories, they aren’t immune to scratches, wear, and tear.
 Plus, technology changes.
 DVD players are becoming less common.
 Think about how easily you access videos on your phone or computer—that kind of convenience is what you want for your precious memories, too.
 So, let’s explore some ways to preserve your memories beyond just DVD conversion.

-Digital Storage Options
+Exploring Your Digital Storage Options

 Think of converting your old videos as digitizing them, much like scanning old photos.
 You get files you can store in multiple places.
 Services like YesVideo can transfer your videos to digital files, which you can then keep on a USB drive or external hard drive.
 This gives you a readily accessible copy of your videos that you can easily share with family and friends.